Rise of the Machine

-One of the most genuinely interesting and thought-provoking mountain bikes we’ve seen in 2017.
+One of the most genuinely interesting and thought-provoking mountain bikes we’ve seen in recent years.
 Does the Pole Machine signify the rise of the (CNC) machine?

 Pole Machine need to know